hverton1a/hangman/README.md

 #**Hangman Game**#

-A game where you have to guess a hidden word.
+A hidden word guessing game.

 API and Frontend, with connection via websocket.
 _____